 Although Motorola has been slow to roll out Android 10 to most of its devices globally, the company is at least keeping custom ROM developers happy with steady kernel source releases.
-Source code for the Moto One Power and One Hyper's Android 10 updates had already been available, and following releases for the G7 Plus and G8 Power, the G8 Play is joining the group.
+Source code for the Moto One Power and One Hyper's Android 10 updates had already been available, and following releases for other phones, the Moto One Zoom and G Stylus have now joined the group.

 LineageOS is the most popular custom ROM in existence, and the project prides itself on bringing newer versions of Android to unsupported devices.
 However, Lineage has been a bit slow to roll out a version based on Android 10 — the Pie-based ROM was already available by this time last year.
 Thankfully, the next major version of LineageOS seems to be just around the corner.

 Motorola hasn't had the best track record for updating its phones, but the company is moving moderately quickly with Android 10.
 The Moto One Power and One Vision already have the update, and now the next phone to get it is the company's current mid-range flagship: the Moto G7 Plus.

 T-Mobile has been pushing its own-brand budget smartphones under the REVVL banner for a couple of years now.
 In the process, the series has shuffled between ODMs going through the REVVL, REVVL Plus, the REVVL T1 tablet, and REVVL 2.
 For its third generation of phones, the carrier has seemingly decided to partner with a very mainstream manufacturer to deliver on the all-new REVVLRY and REVVLRY+.

 The debut of Call Screen on the Pixel 3 and 3 XL late last year was a magical moment.
 The deluge of robocalls shows no sign of slowing, but Call Screen gives you a way to reclaim a little sanity.
 The feature was exclusive to Pixels at launch, but now some Motorola phones will have it, too.